aloisdg/aloisdg-blog/posts/bold-move-to-call-that-bold.md

 I actually tried it myself and both Orca on Linux and Narrator on Windows failed the test.

-I guess that it is not great for SEO either but I have not proof of that.
+I guess that it is not great for SEO either but I have no proof of that.
 Any SEO expert reading this?

 ## So what's next?

 I would say stop doing that.
 It would be effective for the user, but if people are ready to (ab-)use unicode that way, we can say that they really need the style. __I dont blame them__.
 A solution would be to improve screen readers.
 They already lack fundings, but I guess that they could implement a [reverse logic](https://minaret.info/test/normalize.msp) to decode those "[homograph](https://blog.malwarebytes.com/101/2017/10/out-of-character-homograph-attacks-explained/)".

-Another solution would be to stop mix design and content.
-The best solution, I think, is to pushed LinkedIn, Twitter and al to follow Reddit lead.
+Another solution would be to stop mixing design and content.
+The best solution, I think, is to encourage LinkedIn, Twitter and al to follow Reddit lead.
 Reddit is not quite famous in France but worldwide it is the 8th most visited website in 2020.
-So what did Reddit for this issue?
-They just allow user to use Markdown.
+How Reddit handle this issue?
+Simple, they allow the usage of Markdown.

 ## Markdown

 Markdown is a lightweight markup language for creating formatted text.
-Basically if you follow some guidelines, your text will be formatted as expected.
+Basically, if you follow some guidelines, your text will be formatted as expected.
 No unicode shenanigans.
 For example

     __bold__ and **bold**